pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

 bin/abel4j-demo
 ```

-The expected output should be like this:
+The expected output should be a list of available demos:

 ```text
 Usage: java -jar abec4j-demo.jar <demoName> [demoArgs]